-Theme 3: Working with others
+Theme 3 Working with others

-LMAC 3A: Communication and information management in adult care (H/650/1927)
+LMAC 3A Communication and information management in adult care (H/650/1927)

-Unit summary is to provide learners and ma anage information sys stems and communic ation practices in adu ılt care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
+Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to lead and manage information systems and communication practices in adult care.
+Assessment This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet achieved Level 5 5 credits 45 GLH

-Learning outcomes The learner will: Assessment criteria The learner can: Know how to use communication skills to achieve positive interactions Discuss models, methods and skills of communication and the circumstances they may be most appropriately used in Explain how to achieve maximum impact by using a range of appropriate communication skills and methods in adult care settings 1.3 Analyse how communication underpins: sustainable relationships and partnerships. positive outcomes for individuals and others leadership and management of teams Be able to communicate effectively with others 2.1 Demonstrate a range of effective communication styles, methods and skills 2.2 Apply communication skills appropriately in relation to message and audience for maximum impact 2.3 Adapt communication style in response to the emotional context and communication style of others 2.4 Identify and overcome barriers to communication with a range of people Be able to develop communication systems and practices 3.1 Monitor and evaluate the effectiveness of the communication systems and practices used in own workplace to support positive outcomes for individuals that promote positive outcomes 3.2 Propose improvements to communication systems and practices and lead the implementation of these improvements Understand effective information management 4.1 Discuss own role and responsibilities in: effective information management supporting others to effectively handle information , 4.2 Explain how to respond to a data breach, including reporting procedures 4.3 Explain how to initiate service's business continuity plan and relevance to data and cyber security 5.
-Be able to implement systems for effective information management 5.1 Lead the implementation of policies and systems for effective information management to meet legal and ethical requirements 5.2 Lead practice to address legal and ethical conflicts that arise between maintaining confidentiality and sharing information 5.3 Identify team's training needs in relation to handling information and implement a plan to address these needs
+Learning outcomes Assessment criteria The learner will: The learner can: 1.
+Know how to use 1.1 Discuss models, methods and skills of communication and the communication skills to circumstances they may be most appropriately used in achieve positive 1.2 Explain how to achieve maximum impact by using a range of interactions appropriate communication skills and methods in adult care settings 1.3 Analyse how communication underpins: sustainable relationships and partnerships positive outcomes for individuals and others leadership and management of teams Be able to communicate effectively with others 2.1 Demonstrate a range of effective communication styles, methods and skills 2.2 Apply communication skills appropriately in relation to message and audience for maximum impact 2.3 Adapt communication style in response to the emotional context and communication style of others 2.4 Identify and overcome barriers to communication with a range of people 3.
+Be able to develop 3.1 Monitor and evaluate the effectiveness of the communication communication systems systems and practices used in own workplace to support positive and practices that outcomes for individuals promote positive 3.2 Propose improvements to communication systems and practices and outcomes lead the implementation of these improvements 4.
+Understand effective 4.1 Discuss own role and responsibilities in: information effective information management management supporting others to effectively handle information 4.2 Explain how to respond to a data breach, including reporting procedures 4.3 Explain how to initiate a service's business continuity plan and relevance to data and cyber security 5.
+Be able to implement 5.1 Lead the implementation of policies and systems for effective systems for effective information management to meet legal and ethical requirements information 5.2 Lead practice to address legal and ethical conflicts that arise management between maintaining confidentiality and sharing information 5.3 Identify own team's training needs in relation to handling information and implement a plan to address these needs